Dogs and Fireworks – Essential Advice For Ca...

 Preventative training methods

-Discipline is key for training your dog and it will take time for him to become used to a new routine.
+Discipline is key for training your dog and it will take time for it to become used to a new routine.
 Start off by teaching your dog to sit or lie for increasingly longer periods while you move away.
 In the beginning you’ll need to stay within eyesight to prevent any anxiety symptoms, but as your dog becomes more confident and patient, you can gradually start moving around the house and even leaving the house for short periods of time.

 Ultimately, dog separation anxiety can be prevented with obedience training at a young age, but time and patience can also help older dogs become more at ease with being left alone.